JimGrange/mixtur/README.md

 later).

   - **id:** A column indicating the participant numbers / identifiers.
-  - **response:** A column providing the participant response.
+  - **response:** A column providing the participant response value.
     This can either be in degrees (i.e., 1-360), degrees limited to the range 1-180 (i.e., if your experiment uses bar orientations), or radians (typically in the range 0-2PI, but could also be -PI to PI).
   - **target:** A column providing the target value.
 This will be used to calculate response error (i.e., the deviation between the participant’s response and the target value).